jb-apps/MenuBar/README.md

-# MenuBar
-SwiftUI / AppKit MenuBar Base Container App
+# SwiftUI / AppKit MenuBar Base Container App

 You can fork this project as a starting point for a Menu Bar App mixing SwiftUI and AppKit.